Is it safe for women to travel in India?

 How to be safe when exploring on your own in India

-It's entirely possible to feel safe when travelling on your own as a woman in India but you do have to be mindful of your surroundings and not put yourself in situations that are potentially dangerous.
+It's entirely possible to feel safe when traveling on your own as a woman in India but you do have to be mindful of your surroundings and not put yourself in situations that are potentially dangerous.
 The easiest way to do this is by exploring during the daytime, avoiding activities where you know you'll be back to your accommodation after nightfall.

 If someone approaches you while you're out and starts asking questions or making you feel uncomfortable in any way, don't be afraid to say no loudly and sharply and walk away with both purpose and confidence.
 Shop in areas that are busy, well-lit, and extremely popular, and under no circumstances should you go into storerooms or back rooms of retail shops where you can't see the street.
 This also means when trying on clothes.